We are delighted to announce that Tri-Wall Europe Limited has acquired 51% of Rosewood Packaging Group.

 More and more businesses around the world are recognising and adopting new corporate social responsibility and sustainability initiatives, many of which include cutting costs, reducing product and packaging waste, boosting environmental sustainability and working towards greener supply chains.

 One of the easiest ways to make the supply chain greener is to choose recyclable, reusable and customisable packaging.
-Take pallets for example, more than two billion wooden pallets are used every year in the US alone – equivalent of one million acres of hardwood forest.
+Take pallets for example, more than two billion wooden pallets are used every year in the US alone – the equivalent of one million acres of hardwood forest.

 Yet those companies that shift to reusable and green non-wood pallets and containers are seeing substantial cost savings, lower risk of damage in transit, improved safety, a reduction in waste disposal fees and elimination of wood-born pests.